 Yes, all along it has been my decision not to let the disease change my way of life.
 I would say that even before there was access to the proper drugs in Israel my life was pretty normal.
 Whenever I began at a new workplace that was the moment when I would explain to my colleagues about my situation – letting them know that suddenly I could swell and that it was quite okay for them to ask questions.
 It was my way of raising awareness of the disease.
 I would consider my life as normal even before I had access to the medications I have now.
 I learned the rhythm of my attacks and that helped a great deal.

-Speaking of drugs – how has things developed in Israel over the years?
+Speaking of drugs – how have things developed in Israel over the years?

 So today HAE patients in Israel have access to the proper medication?